BasketBandit/DiscordPlays/README.md

 'Twitch Plays' inspired application that allows discord servers to play together in a fun and quirky way.

-- Note: Application was designed with Nintendo GBA/DS systems in mind.
+- Note: Application was designed with Nintendo GBA/NDS systems in mind, more specifically using the Desmume emulator.

+## WARNING: Spamming reacts too fast will likely get you ratelimited!

 ## How to: